Compensation Force

 The DOJ/FTC Antitrust Safety Zone Statements are as follows (note that these were initially developed with health care organizations and activities as their focus):

-Antitrust Safety Zone: Exchanges of Price and Cost Information Among Providers That Will Not Be Challenges, Absent Extraordinary Circumstances, By The Agencies
+Antitrust Safety Zone: Exchanges of Price and Cost Information Among Providers That Will Not Be Challenged, Absent Extraordinary Circumstances, By The Agencies

 The Agencies will not challenge, absent extraordinary circumstances, provider participation in written surveys of (a) prices for health care services, or (b) wages, salaries, or benefits of health care personnel, if the following conditions are satisfied: